 To create encrypted backups, you must enable the encryption option and specify a password that will be used for data encryption.
-To learn more, see the Storage Settings.
+To learn more, see Storage Settings.

-You cannot enable encryption options in the properties of the Veeam Agent backup job if you have chosen to create Veeam Agent backups on a Veeam backup repository.
+You cannot enable encryption options in the properties of the Veeam Agent backup job if you have chosen to create Veeam Agent backups in a Veeam backup repository.
 For such jobs, encryption options are managed by a backup administrator working with Veeam Backup & Replication.
 To learn more about data encryption capabilities available in Veeam Backup & Replication, see the Data Encryption section in the Veeam Backup & Replication User Guide.

 In This Section